Geology of New Zealand: Paleoclimate of New Zealand

 Since Zealandia separated from Gondwana (80 mya) in the Cretaceous the climate has typically been far warmer than today.
 However, since the Quaternary glaciation (2.9 mya) Zealandia has experienced climate either cooler or only slightly warmer than today.

 In the Cretaceous, New Zealand was positioned at 80 degrees south at the boundary between Antarctica and Australia.
 But it was covered in trees as the climate of 90 million years ago was much warmer and wetter than today.
 During the warm Eocene Period vast swamps covered New Zealand which became coal seams in Southland and Waikato.
 In the Miocene there are paleontological records of warm lakes in Central Otago with palm trees and small land mammals.

 Over the past 30,000 years three major climate events are recorded in New Zealand, the last glacial maximum's coldest period from 28 to 18,000 years ago, a transitional period from 18 to 11,000 years ago and the Holocene Inter Glacial which has been occurring for the past 11,000 years.
 Throughout the last glacial maximum, global sea levels were about 130 m lower than present levels.
 When this happened the North Island, South Island, and Stewart Island were joined.
 Temperatures dropped by about 4–5 °C. Much of the Southern Alps and Fiordland were glaciated, but the rest of New Zealand was largely ice-free.
-The land to the North of Hamilton was forested, but much of the rest of New Zealand was covered in grass or shrubs, due to the cold and dry climate.
+The land north of Hamilton was forested, but much of the rest of New Zealand was covered in grass or shrubs, due to the cold and dry climate.
 This lack of vegetation cover lead to greater wind erosion and the deposition of loess (windblown dust).

 The study of New Zealand's paleoclimate has settled some of the debate regarding links between the Little Ice Age (LIA) in the Northern Hemisphere and the climate in New Zealand at the same time.
 The key facts to emerge are that New Zealand did experience a noticeable cooler climate, but at a slightly later date than in the Northern Hemisphere.